loonshoot/airank-core/graphql/docs/README.md

 - **Source**: MCP servers, external integrations via API Gateway
 - **Header**: `Authorization: Bearer <api-key>`
 - **Process**:
-  1. API key is looked up in the `outrun` database
+  1. API key is looked up in the `airank` database
   2. Workspace restriction is extracted from API key
   3. Permissions are pre-validated by API Gateway